Join a network of over 5,600 leaders who are creating opportunities for kids in the greatest city in the world!

 “I chose TFA NY because diversity is the most valuable aspect of culture to me and New York embodies that in its core.
-As a native to this city and a former student of the education system here, it is a personal duty of mine to support the students who are in the shoes that I once walked in.”
+As a former student of the education system here, it is a personal duty of mine to support the students who are in the shoes that I once walked in.”

 Our Regional Partners

 We value our partnerships with local schools, districts, universities, businesses, and other organizations.
 Our partners play a critical role in creating opportunities for children in our communities.

 East Harlem Tutorial Prep